-If you’re up for a simple craft, you can try one of these ideas for making your own felt eggs.
+Or, check out these simple wooden eggs to tuck your Easter treats into.
 You can also try skipping the eggs and candy altogether and simply hiding small toys or gifts.
 Or, hide real eggs, hardboiled and/or decorated!

 Toys are a great swap for candy.
 We love wooden toys made from eco-friendly materials.
 Not only are they better for the environment, but they tend to last longer than disposable plastic ones, and they tend to engage kids’ imaginations so much better!

 Instead of lining Easter baskets with garishly-colored plastic “grass,” try using real grass, twigs, or leaves.
 You can also use paper from your recycling bin, torn into strips, or use recyclable gift filler.

 A great way to minimize waste is by going second-hand!
 You can grab Easter baskets or even Easter gifts or small toys from second-hand stores, or try your local neighborhood buy/sell/trade or zero waste groups.

 There are so many fun and really beautiful ways to decorate eggs, but dying them naturally is also super simple!
 Here’s a great recipe for using simple ingredients you probably already have on hand (coffee, red wine, onions).

 Advertising peaks around holidays, and it’s easy to get caught up in the materialism of it all.
 Here’s your permission to focus more on traditions and experiences rather than physical gifts.
 How can you spend time with the people you love?